 Contact Me for sale inquiries please

 ‘Mirroring’ (Collage, Acrylic and Oil on Canvas, 36X 48”)Double mother and child portraits that draw parallels between the artist and her mother.
-This double portrait was initially meant to tell the faded, sepia-toned story of her mother becoming a doctor and PHD while she had children with a war brewing in the background and an eventual escape to a then hungry and angered new Moscow.
-She is surrounded by dust, along with the ideologies of a socialist USSR.
+Tells the faded story of her mother becoming a doctor and PHD while she had children with a war brewing all around her and an eventual escape to a then hungry new Moscow.
+She is surrounded by dust from fires and the swept away ideologies of a socialist USSR.

 iloveus (Mixed Media: collage, watercolor, ink, acrylic, foil overlay and oil on paper, 22X30")Portrait of husband and wife.
 A play on the notion of public and private self is displayed within the composition, pose and repetitive linear background.
 3D flower overlay and collage reflect the way in which what a person consumes and creates can easily become their identifiers.
 Overall, warm tones fill the space and are juxtaposed against a rigid and removed pose and composition to indicate a private love.
 Collage textile prints combine the couples' ethnic backgrounds blending into one.